niess/goupil/docs/interface/index.rst

 ---------

 Goupil's C interface defines 1 function and 8 types, which are listed below.
-For additional information on each item, please browse the corresponding entries.
+For additional information on a specific item, please browse the corresponding entry.

 Functions